OpenBEL/bel.rb/README.rst

 .. image:: https://travis-ci.org/OpenBEL/bel.rb.svg?branch=master
     :target: https://travis-ci.org/OpenBEL/bel.rb

-The bel gem allows the reading, writing, and processing of BEL (Biological Expression Language) with a natural DSL.
+The bel ruby gem allows the reading, writing, and processing of BEL (Biological Expression Language) with a natural DSL.

+Check out INSTALL_RUBY_...for how to install Ruby!

 Learn more on BEL_.